-Specify the communications information to allow the LANSA Plug-in to connect to this LANSA installation.
+Specify the communications information to allow the LANSA Plug-in to connect to this Visual LANSA installation.
 Your LANSA or System's Administrator should provide you with the appropriate connection details.

 Each set of connection details is known as a Host Route and each Host Route record is identified by a System Name.